Table of Contents:

 There’s no easy way to sort this so you just have to manually scroll through and review the posts with the highest reach or engagement rate to see what trends exist.

-Similar to Facebook, Twitter breaks down your tweets for you and shows you how they rank based on impressions, engagement and engagement rate.
+Similar to Facebook, Twitter used to breakdown your tweets for you and showed you how they rank based on impressions, engagement and engagement rate.
+Now, with the recent changes, X analytics is a bit more basic and actually require a premium version to give you access to more complex analytics.

 You can click on any of the posts to learn more detailed information about the tweet and the engagement on it.